 I’ve continued with the corrections in the past several days, with 45 days left to go.
 I’ve tried to pick up the pace to get done before we leave in 36 days, but I’d have to do them into the night, and I have no desire to be working in the evenings.

 This project has kept me on my computer from morning until 4:00 pm (1600 hrs) every day when I throw my hands in the air and stop for the evening.
 Yesterday, our web developer wrote to tell me I have to start working on the new SEO posts.
-I explained that I couldn’t begin until we are settled in the US after I have completely finished all of the corrections.
+I explained that I couldn’t begin until we were settled in the US after I had finished all of the corrections.

 Recently, amid all this work, I finally got our taxes done and sent them to our accountant in Nevada.
 At least that nagging task is off of my mind, that was looming for many months.